Last Updated on January 21, 2023

 Are English Golden Retrievers smaller?

-While English Cream Golden Retrievers are the shortest of the three country’s Golden Retrievers.
-The White Golden Retriever stands at around 20 and 22 inches (50 – 56 cm) tall, with males measuring in about 2 inches taller than the females of the breed.
+English Cream Golden Retrievers are the shortest of the three country’s Golden Retrievers.
+The male White Golden Retriever stands at around 22 to 24 inches (56 to 61 cm) tall, while a female has a height of 20 to 22 inches (51 to 56 cm).

 Boys will also have a bigger blocker head than their feminine counterpart.